BUU44660 Company and Business Law

 Textbook and Readings

-Required core course textbooks:
+Required core course textbook:

-- Anthony Thuillier, “Company Law in Ireland, The Core Text Series” (Clarus Press, 2nd edition, 2015)
+- Anthony Thuillier, Company Law in Ireland (2nd ed) (Clarus Press, 2015)

 - Gráinne Callanan, An Introduction to Irish Company Law (4th ed) (Gill Education, 2015)